Sri-Sabarish/Sri-Sabarish/README.md

 ---

-## 📂 Featured Projects
+## 📂 Featured Repositories

+> **Note:** These repositories represent my learning journey as I explore programming, development tools, and new technologies.
+They contain the programs, exercises, and practice notebooks I created while building my fundamentals.
+As I continue to learn and grow, I'll be creating more meaningful and impactful projects.

 - 🌐 **[HTML Portfolio](https://github.com/Sri-Sabarish/html-portfolio)**
-  My first personal portfolio website built while learning HTML.
+  A simple personal portfolio website built while learning the fundamentals of HTML.

 - 🐍 **[Python Basics](https://github.com/Sri-Sabarish/python-basics)**
-  A collection of beginner-friendly Python programs and practice exercises.
+  A collection of beginner-friendly Python programs covering core programming concepts.

 - 💻 **[C++ Basics](https://github.com/Sri-Sabarish/cpp-basics)**
-  Fundamental C++ programs created during my early programming journey.
+  Practice programs demonstrating the fundamentals of C++ programming and problem-solving.

 - 🐼 **[Pandas Basics](https://github.com/Sri-Sabarish/pandas-basics)**
-  Practice notebooks covering the fundamentals of Pandas using Jupyter Notebook.
+  Jupyter Notebook exercises exploring the basics of data manipulation and analysis using Pandas.
 ---

 ## 🎯 Current Focus